 Step 4: Make the warning less annoying (optional)

-If you import the .crt file into your OS trust store, your browser will stop complaining.
+If you import the .crt file into your OS trust store, most browsers will stop complaining.

 This is device-specific, but once done, your browser treats it like a normal certificate.